-Elections for the Borough Council and Town/Parish Councils were held during 2023.
+Elections for the Nottinghamshire Police and Crime Commissioner were held during 2024/25 in addition to the Parliamentary election.
+There was also a by-election for the Chilwell East Ward and the Chetwynd: Toton and Chilwell Neighbourhood Plan Referendum.
 The Council operates an 'all out' system of elections every four years.